-ON THIS PAGE: You will read about your medical care after treatment for an adrenal gland tumor is complete, and why this follow-up care is important.
-To see other pages, use the menu.
+ON THIS PAGE: You will read about your medical care after treatment for an adrenal gland tumor is complete and why this follow-up care is important.
+Use the menu to see other pages.

-Care for people diagnosed with a tumor doesn’t end when active treatment has finished.
-Your health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your overall health.
+Care for people diagnosed with an adrenal gland tumor does not end when active treatment has finished.
+Your health care team will continue to check that the tumor has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

-The endocrine system is a complex collection of hormone-producing glands that control many essential functions.
+The endocrine system is a complex collection of hormone-producing glands that control many essential functions in the body.
 If the adrenal gland that did not have the tumor is still working correctly after surgery, it should be able to provide enough of the hormones the body needs.
-Sometimes, a person needs hormone replacement therapy, such as steroids, because the body can’t produce enough hormones.
-Over time, the person can often lower the dosage and even stop taking the hormone replacement drug.
-An endocrinologist, a doctor who specializes in the endocrine system, should carefully monitor this process.
+However, sometimes a person needs hormone replacement therapy, such as steroids, because the body can not produce enough hormones.
+This dosage may be lowered over time, and you may even be able to stop taking the hormone replacement drug at some point in the future.
+An endocrinologist, which is a doctor who specializes in the endocrine system, should carefully monitor this process.